Moriah Smallbone

-Moriah Smallbone (born Moriah Castillo Peters, October 2, 1992) is an American actress, and Latin country artist from Nashville.
+Moriah Smallbone (born Moriah Castillo Peters, October 2, 1992) is an American actress, and Christian artist from Nashville.
 She previously worked under the name "Moriah Peters"; she is a singer and songwriter born in Pomona, California who grew up in Chino, California and Ontario, California.
 Since 2023, she has been a cast member of the streaming television series, The Chosen, portraying Bathsheba, one of the wives of King David.

 Early life

 Moriah Castillo Peters was born on October 2, 1992, in Pomona, California.
 Her father is Los Angeles Superior Court Judge Anthony Moreno Peters and her mother is Patricia Castillo Peters; she has an older sister named Bianca and a younger brother, Anthony Ezra.
 Smallbone grew up in the California inland cities of Chino and Ontario.

 Smallbone started writing songs at the age of 13 and played the guitar since she was young.
 Smallbone "had dedicated herself to the leadership of God at the age of 14 and can still remember her heart's genuine prayer of, 'God, I just want to be used by you.'"

 Smallbone attended Don Antonio Lugo High School in Chino and achieved a 4.1 grade point average which earned her a scholarship to Cal State-Fullerton.
 She planned to use the scholarship for law school with the end goal of becoming an entertainment lawyer.
 However, she felt compelled by God to become a Christian singer.
 She was initially uncomfortable about her "froggy" voice, but after hearing Jaci Velasquez, she never felt that way about her voice again.
 McKay compared her voice to that of Natalie Grant and Nichole Nordeman.
 Because her dad is a jazz bass player, her musical influences are varied and include Chaka Khan, Stevie Wonder and Steely Dan.